paymentsds/docs/docs/doc1.md

 ## Features

-This service can be used to:
+PaymentsDS can be used to:

 - Receive money from a mobile account to a business account
 - Send money from a business account to a mobile account